The sensor must be able to measure a weather or hydrological variable. Be creative in your design, both in terms of parameters to observe and in ways of measuring them. We are looking for a sensor that measures either a standard parameter such as temperature and wind, or a less standard parameter su

 REGULATIONS TAHMO SENSOR DESIGN COMPETITION

-1.2 By participating to the competition, entrants accept the regulations of the TAHMO Sensor Design Competition.
+1.2 By participating in the competition, entrants accept the regulations of the TAHMO Sensor Design Competition.

 1.3 Delft University of Technology has the right to change the regulations at any time.